 Down payment requirements for a dump truck totally depend on your situation.
 Sometimes you won’t need any down payment at all.

-Most programs require a first and last payment upfront (this averages around 4% of the cost of the dump truck).
-Other programs may require 10, 25, or even 50% down payment to qualify.
+Most programs require a first and last payment upfront this averages around 4% of the cost of the dump truck.
+Other programs may require a 10, 25, or even 50% down payment to qualify.

-- Established businesses with good credit rarely need more than first- and last- payment down.
+- Established businesses with good credit rarely need more than the first- and last- payment down.

 - Startups with good credit can usually get by with 10% or less down

 - Startups with bad credit will usually need 20-50% down